 We are often asked how we came up with our company name, The Ranch Mine.
-Before we formed our company back in 2010, we spent 7 months traveling around Arizona, exploring the rich history of our state.
+Before we formed our company back in 2010, we spent 7 months traveling around Arizona, exploring the history of our state.
 During these trips, a common thread started to emerge: the pioneer spirit.
 Everywhere we went we heard stories and saw manifestations of the driven, impassioned people, such as ranchers and miners, who were willing to endure hardship in search of a better life.
-This spirit is still alive and well today and serves as inspiration to design spaces that afford us the opportunity to imagine what’s beyond what we see in the present so we can strive for new experiences.
+This spirit is still alive and well today in many of you, the modern pioneers, and serves as inspiration to continue journeying into the unknown to craft original and diverse living experiences.

-In 2009, Cavin Costello received his Masters degree in Architecture and made the drive to Phoenix, Arizona sight unseen, inspired by the complexities and opportunities to be had in the rapidly urbanizing southwest.
+In 2009, Cavin Costello received his Master of Architecture degree and made the drive to Phoenix, Arizona sight unseen, inspired by the complexities and opportunities to be had in the American Southwest.
 He had not yet been a full day in Phoenix when he met Claire, a Phoenix native looking to make the most of her recent move back home.
 The two quickly bonded over their ideals of the built environment, how to improve upon it and its ability to influence.
 Not settling for a hard hit economy to dictate their next move, the duo decided to act.
 So, they bought a fixer upper and experienced first hand the trials and tribulations of a major renovation.

-The two continued paving their own path developing the First Phoenix Green Construction Code project, designing for visionary real estate developers, and creating inspired homes for unique homeowners.
-Cavin and Claire have continued to push the envelope in designing for the pioneer spirit which has won them the 2019 HGTV Designer of the Year for their ‘Red Rocks’ project, a 2015 National American Institute of Architects contest that named them the “Future of Architecture”, landed them features on the NBC Today Show and with HGTV, and had their work published in numerous books and publications on 6 continents around the world.
+The two continued paving their own path developing the First Phoenix Green Construction Code project, designing for visionary real estate developers, and creating unique homes for trailblazing homeowners.
+Cavin and Claire have continued to push the envelope in designing for modern pioneers which has won them 6 national awards including the HGTV Designer of the Year contest in 2019 and 2023, a 2015 National American Institute of Architects contest that named them the “Future of Architecture”, landed them features on the NBC Today Show and with HGTV, and had their work published in numerous books and publications on 6 continents around the world.

 Behind every project we take on is a highly-skilled team.
 Following suit, our team is composed of adventurers who each possess the pioneer spirit and strive to break the boundaries of conventional thinking.

 Cavin Costello is the son of a civil engineer who endeavored to build his own house in rural Connecticut.
 It is safe to say that this exposure to building systems mixed with a “go get ’em” attitude laid the foundation for Cavin’s future.
 Cavin pursued his childhood passion at Northeastern University from which he earned a Bachelor of Science in Architecture and a Master of Architecture degree, graduating Summa Cum Laude.
-During his schooling he was able to study in and call Florence, Italy home, using that time to explore the country, building his appreciation for history and how culture and context affects the built environment.
+During school breaks Cavin used his free time to explore, traveling the country visiting numerous cities, states, national parks, and historical sites, building his appreciation for nature and history and learning how culture and context affect the built environment.
 His enthusiasm for adventure led him to Phoenix, Arizona where he has become a prominent figure in the community.
-To date, Cavin has designed over 175 projects around the United States and the world, winning multiple national and local awards, including HGTV’s “Designer of the Year” in 2019 and “The Future of Architecture” award from the American Institute of Architects in 2015.
-Cavin is a licensed Architect in Arizona, Tennessee, Montana, Colorado and North Carolina.
+To date, Cavin has designed over 200 projects around the world, winning multiple national and local awards, including HGTV’s “Designer of the Year” in 2019 and 2023 and “The Future of Architecture” award from the American Institute of Architects in 2015.
+Cavin is a licensed Architect in Arizona, Tennessee, Montana, Colorado, Texas and North Carolina.

 Growing up in Arizona, Rachel developed a robust appreciation for the joys and challenges of desert-dwelling.
 After years of traveling to different states and countries, learning from various cultures and people, she returned to Phoenix in order to employ that knowledge while engaging with the built environment.
 This, in addition to her background in both architecture and engineering, has allowed Rachel to approach design with a unique perspective that she continues to develop and apply to every aspect of a project.